bartificer/programming-by-stealth/docs/pbs48.md

     **Instance** — because the thing on the left of the `.` is an instance of the built-in class `Array`

-    **Instance** — because the thing on the left of the `.` is an instance of the built-in class `Array`

 ### Static or not?

 I know what Allison and others were hoping for was a little one-line rule to tell them when to use `static`.
 I don’t think that’s possible.
-At the end of the day programming remains an art — as programmers we have a range of well-defined building-blocks at our disposal, but we still have to creatively assemble those blocks into a whole that meets our needs.
+At the end of the day programming remains an art — as programmers we have a range of well-defined building blocks at our disposal, but we still have to creatively assemble those blocks into a whole that meets our needs.
 What I can do in this series is strive to explain what each building block does and how it works, but I can’t give you a universal set of rules for assembling the blocks that will allow you to solve any problem — if that were possible, all programmers could be replaced with a single program that implements that algorithm!

 The best I can do is offer some guidance for the use of `static`.